peaBerberian/paul-envs.sh/README.md

 ## TODO:

-- Check existence of directory first in create command?
+- lockfile versionning
 - Check if already built on run
-- lockfile versionning
 - executable in github release on tag
 - update project name
 - fix CI